syncfusion-content/windowsforms-docs/WindowsForms/Tools/NavigationView.md

 layout: post
 title: NavigationView
 description: navigationview
-platform: common
+platform: WindowsForms
-control: Control Name undefined
+control: Tools
 documentation: ug
 ---

-## NavigationView
+# NavigationView

 Breadcrumbs or breadcrumb trails is a navigation technique used in user interfaces.
 Its enables users to keep track of their location within programs or documents.
 Breadcrumbs provides a trail for the user to get back to the starting / entry point of a folder.
 Essential Tools provides the NavigationView control that uses the Breadcrumbs technique to keep track of locations and folders.

-Features
+### Features

 The following are the features supported by the NavigationView control.